 World Suicide Prevention DayFind out more

-World Suicide Prevention Day, 10th September, 2018, aims to encourage people to educate themselves and others about preventing suicide; to take action to reduce the suicide incidences by promoting prevention strategies; and to ensure that people at risk of suicide can be reached out to by the community, free from stigma.
+World Suicide Prevention Day, 10th September every year, aims to encourage people to educate themselves and others about preventing suicide; to take action to reduce the suicide incidences by promoting prevention strategies; and to ensure that people at risk of suicide can be reached out to by the community, free from stigma.

 City of Salford 10kSign up today